 Operator

-Community Builders has been selected to operate the modular supportive housing at Smith Street.
+Community Builders will operate the modular supportive housing.
 Community Builders has been offering Support Housing Services and Property Management in Vancouver and surrounding areas since 2001.
 Their mandate is to foster empowerment and inclusion within communities.
 Currently, they operate more than 700 units — a combination of supportive and affordable housing, as well as four temporary shelters — across 13 sites.

 Neighbourhood Engagement